volodya-lombrozo/newsman/docs/do-you-trust-me.md

 This creates two extremes: a fully AI-driven system with low precision and a fully programmed system with high precision.
 The development process bridges the gap between these extremes.
 For some systems, low precision is acceptable, such as in our current task.
-And we will likely start creating some systems in this way.
+Maybe we in the future will start creating some systems in this way.
-However, for critical applications like those in medicine, finance, and robotics, high precision is essential, and we will continue to code them as we do now.
+However, for critical applications like those in medicine, finance, and robotics, high precision is essential, and I belive we will continue to code them as we do it now.

 ## Final Note

 These days, we are experiencing significant growth in AI tools.
 Many of these tools have already been integrated into our work processes.
 They can generate code or unit tests very effectively, as well as documentation or well-written code comments.
-And yes, this post was written with great help from AI.
+And yes, this post was written with great help from AI too.
 Even the picture in this article was generated by AI.
-Moreover, as I have mentioned, in some cases, AI indirectly improves our systems.
-By preparing data to be more readable and understandable by AI systems, we also yield better results for people.
+Moreover, as I have mentioned, in some cases, AI indirectly improves our systems: by preparing data to be more readable and understandable by AI systems, we also yield better results for people.
 So, there is definite progress in many areas.
-Most importantly, AI is changing the software development process itself.
+Most importantly, AI might change the software development process itself in the future.

-However, in our example with programmers activity summarization, not everything is perfect.
+However, in our example with programmers' activity, the situation is far from perfect.
 I hope I have demonstrated this.
-Clearly, we still can't directly assign such tasks to AI, and I'm unsure if we ever will.
+Clearly, we still can't assign such tasks to AI without our intervention, and I'm unsure if we ever will.
 If we look at other systems for code review or PR description summarization, they lack accuracy and still produce many errors.
-We can't rely on them either.
-Over time, we start to view their outputs as noise and simply ignore the results.
+Hence, over time, we start to view the outputs of such systems as noise and simply ignore the results.
-In other words, we just can't trust them fully.
+In other words, we just can't trust them.

 While it is possible and even likely that this will change in the future, for now, I'm still rather skeptical about AI.
 We still need to control and verify its outputs, refine the code to increase precision, build sophisticated chains of prompts, and more.
-And despite these efforts, we still cannot blindly trust AI.
+And even after all these efforts, we still cannot blindly trust AI.

 Perhaps these are just my concerns.
 What about you?
 Do you trust it?